yochaigal/cairn/wip/2e/playtest/vald.md

 # Vald

 ## Introduction
-The implied setting of Cairn is called **Vald**.
-It is comprised of the following **Domains**: **The Cobbles**, **The Woods** and **The Roots**. **Domains** are not necessarily bound to a specific geography: **The Woods** is not one forest, but _all_ forests, for example.

-### Domains
-- **The Cobbles** include all developed or settled lands, fed by farms and native water sources.
-The particular ruler does not matter.
+- The implied setting of Cairn is called **Vald**.
+This includes all developed or settled lands, cities, towns, etc. The particular ruler does not matter.
-- **The Wood** surrounds and divides **The Cobbles**, and includes anyone (or anything) that has not sworn fealty to **The Cobbles**.
+- **The Wood** surrounds and divides the kingdoms, and includes anyone (or anything) that has not yet sworn fealty. **The Woods** is not one forest, but _all_ forests.
 - **The Roots** is the realm of mystery and horror underneath, and does not care for the petty divisions overground.

-## The Cobbles

-- An urban seat of power that uses its advanced technology, wealth, and might to bring the people of **The Woods** to heel whenever necessary.
-- As self-styled "centers of civilization", the people of **The Cobbles** are vast and sundry, reflecting the fulcrum of culture and education in the region.
-- To ensure the continued flow of food and goods, the wealthier denizens of **The Cobbles** ensure that any connected roads or footpaths are maintained and patrolled by soldiers, militia, or local champions.

-## The Woods
+### The Woods

-- Any lands beyond the control of **The Cobbles**.
+- Any lands beyond the control of a noble, a city, or a town.
 Typically wilder and less "civilized."
 All forests are considered part of **The Woods**, no matter how isolated.
 - The Woods are populated by creatures far stranger and wondrous than humankind: Fae, Demons, Witches, werewolves, and even talking plants and animals.
-They do not appreciate the loss of their home from the encroachment of **The Cobbles**, either.
+They do not appreciate the loss of their home from the encroachment of "natural" progress, either.
-- The denizens of **The Woods** are fiercely independent, believing they are subject solely to the rules of **The Woods** and no other.Its fierce nations, wild tribes, and unrelenting elements have kept the armies and scouting parties of **The Cobbles** at bay.
+- The denizens of **The Woods** are fiercely independent, believing they are subject solely to the rules of **The Woods** and no other.Its fierce nations, wild tribes, and unrelenting elements have kept armies and scouting parties at bay.
 For now.

-## The Roots
+### The Roots

 - Remnants of the **Old World**, its labyrinthine hollows stretching for immeasurable distances deep underground, connecting the sewers of the cities to the far-flung ruins.
 Entrances to **The Roots** (called **Gates**) are scattered across the lands, and are usually protected or shrewdly hidden.
 - Only the brave or foolish have dared enter **The Roots**, in search of forgotten **Relics** or powerful **Spellbooks**.
 The few that return whisper of unspeakable terrors guarding these lost treasures.